-The Alliance is governed by a 15 member board of directors with guidance from a board of advisors consisting of elected officials and recognized expects in their respective fields.
+The Alliance is governed by a small board of directors with guidance from a board of advisors consisting of elected officials and recognized expects in their respective fields.

 Board of Directors